-As we bring concerts to life in over 40 countries, we want to ensure we are doing our part to care for the communities and populations we interact with.
+As we bring concerts to life in thousands of cities across the globe, we want to ensure we are doing our part to care for the communities and populations we interact with.
 Some key programs include:

-- Venue Utilization: We offered over 100 of our U.S. venues to serve as polling locations and vaccination centers over the past year as they stood vacant without any concerts and have ample space to be of use to their surrounding communities. - Festival Support: Globally, our festivals have donated over \$40 million to local and national non-profit organizations in their communities since inception. - Vet Tix: Live Nation is honored to be the top donor to the Veteran Tickets Foundation, gifting over \$75 million in unsold ticket inventory since inception to the organization to help military veterans, first responders, and their families enjoy free live music. - Music Forward Foundation: An independent nonprofit dedicated to serving underprivileged youth, we work with Music Forward to provide scholarships and other resources to help develop the next generation of music industry leaders.
-The foundation has reached 17,000 lives across 1,600 cities and 45 countries, serving 76% youth of color and 65% young women. - Crew Nation: Live Nation, in partnership with Music Forward Foundation, announced Crew Nation, a global relief fund offering financial support to live music crews while concerts are on pause due to COVID-19.
-The fund raised over \$18 million to help over 15,000 crew members by the end of 2021, including \$10 million donated by Live Nation. - Global Citizen: We partner to produce music festivals with Global Citizen in order to further their movement to encourage citizens to use their collective voice to end extreme poverty by 2030.
-In 2021, we participated in helping produce and promote - Vax Live: The Concert to Reunite the World which featured Jennifer Lopez, the Foo Fighters, H.E.R. and many more performing in support of global vaccine equity. - Global Citizen Live which helped raise \$1.1 billion to defeat poverty, plant 157 million trees to defend the planet, and fund 60 million+ COVID-19 vaccines to end the pandemic with performances by Coldplay, Billie Eilish, Lizzo, Ed Sheeran, Meek Mill, BTS, Camilla Cabello and many more in cities around the world - More recently we also helped produce the Stand Up For Ukraine social day of action, which Global Citizen reports has helped raise over \$10 billion in funding for refugees and humanitarian relief.
+- Venue Utilization: Our venues support the community in a number of ways, by serving as polling locations, hosting blood drives, donation drives, and other events. - Festival Support: Globally, our festivals have donated over \$40 million to local and national non-profit organizations in their communities. - Vet Tix: Live Nation is honored to be the top donor to the Veteran Tickets Foundation, gifting over 2 million tickets since inception to the organization to help military veterans, first responders, and their families enjoy free live music. - Music Forward Foundation: An independent nonprofit dedicated to serving underprivileged youth, we work with Music Forward to provide scholarships and other resources to help develop the next generation of diverse music industry leaders.
+The foundation has reached 15,500 lives across 30 states, serving 78% youth of color and 62% young women. - Crew Nation: Live Nation, in partnership with Music Forward Foundation, announced Crew Nation, a global relief fund offering financial support to live music crews while concerts are on pause due to COVID-19, raising \$18 million to date to help over 15,000 crew members, including \$10 million donated by Live Nation.
+In 2022, Crew Nation gave \$735,000 in grants to Ukrainian crew members who lost their livelihoods due to the conflict. - Global Citizen: We partner to produce music festivals with Global Citizen in order to further their movement to encourage citizens to use their collective voice to end extreme poverty by 2030.
+In 2022, we helped to produce Global Citizen Live and the Stand Up for Ukraine social day of action, the latter of which helped raise over \$10 billion in funding for refugees and humanitarian relief.